Search for anything on my site

-Once fourteen years ago, when I was just beginning to work with depression among children, a mother came in with her child for some help.
+Once twenty years ago, when I was just beginning to work with depression among children, a mother came in with her child for some help.
 Sydney, who was eight, appeared withdrawn and quiet.
 She had circles under her eyes and pale skin and looked sad.

 This mother, we’ll call her Kathy, looked overwhelmed.
 She informed me, through several bouts of tears, that she tried the best she could to be a good mother and she’s not sure what’s happened.

 She said her husband worked long hours sometimes, but that they always made time for each other and time for their child Sidney.
-She insisted there was no abuse, or violence or trauma in the house and had been no specific recent stressors.
-Poor Kathy thought that she had done something to cause her child’s sadness.
+She insisted there was no abuse, violence or trauma in the house and had been no specific recent stressors.
+Kathy thought that she had done something to cause her child’s sadness.

 After investigating some more, it was difficult to come up with any stressors or situations which could have triggered Sidney’s sadness.
 It literally appeared out of nowhere at the beginning of second grade.

 It is normal for a child to become sad if they have experienced something to make them sad.
 Sadness in and of itself doesn’t indicate depression.
 In fact, some children who are depressed show mostly anger and irritability.
-A good way to tell if I child is depressed is if the mood and behavior are interfering in their family, social or school life.
+A good way to tell if I child is depressed is to ask if the mood and behavior are interfering in their family, social or school life.